gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Return_Clova_Home_Extension_Response.md

   "payload": {}
 }
 ```
 {% endraw %}

-If any error occurs while processing user requests, you must return an appropriate error message to CEK using the [Error API](/CEK/References/ClovaHomeInterface/Error_Interfaces.md).
-Clova processes errors accordingly based on the API it has received.
+If an error occurs while performing the user request, the extension must send the error to CEK using the [Error API](/CEK/References/ClovaHomeInterface/Error_Interfaces.md).
+Clova performs error handling according to the received API.

-This is an example of when a `TargetOfflineError` message is returned due to a connection problem with an appliance.
+Below is an example of sending a `TargetOfflineError` error message due to failing to connect to the device.

 {% raw %}
 ```json
 {
   "header": {